-Japanese people are very careful to keep things clean, they respect their surrounding and understand they are not alone.
+Japanese people are very careful to keep things clean, they respect their surroundings and understand they are not alone.
 Each one of our activities as a consequence!
-Whether it’s about not throwing thrashes away, the smoking only areas, or to keep being quiet while commuting to not disturb others… They think collectively, and it feels good.
+Whether it’s about not throwing thrashes away, the smoking-only areas, or to keep being quiet while commuting to not disturb others… They think collectively, and it feels good.

 7) Freeing the human body of others judgments: No more modesty, no more complex